What Help Is Available For Purchasing A New Home.

 Potential buyers can find it difficult to secure enough finance to purchase a property of their own.
-There are several Government schemes available to help you buy a home.
-Our comprehensive guide will help you decide which is the best one for you.
+From saving for a deposit to conveyancing solicitors fees there are mounting costs which make home ownership feel like a distant dream.
+Although the Help to Buy ISA was discontinued in November 2019*, there are still several Government schemes available to help you buy a home.
+Our guide will help you work out which you may be eligible for.

 Help To Buy

 The government’s ‘Help to Buy scheme means you can buy as little as 25% or as much as 75% of a home, paying rent on the rest.
 This scheme is good for those with a small deposit.
 Here are some things you need to know:

 - This scheme is available to first-time buyers and existing homeowners who buy a ‘new build’ property.

 - The purchase price must not be over £600,000.
 You can borrow 20% of the purchase price interest-free for the first five years but you will need to have at least a 5% deposit.

 - If you buy a home in London, you can borrow up to 40% of the purchase price.The scheme is available until 2021.

 - You can’t use the scheme to buy a second home or a buy-to-let.

 - You can only use the scheme if you take out a repayment mortgage.

 - You can’t buy a property above the set price limits.